 Because Healthy Texas will use taxpayer money to cover some high cost claims, reducing risk and variability faced by insurance companies, it is both appropriate and necessary that the rules governing coverage access and affordability in Healthy Texas be different than the current small group market.
-To be a successful program that meets the needs of consumers and small employers, Healthy Texas must include the key components listed below.
+Healthy Texas as designed by SB 6 includes the following key components that increase access for small employers and their employees.

-- Lower premiums. - Reduction in the wide variability in premiums charged to lower- and higher-risk groups.
-All groups should be charged rates closer to the average. - People with health conditions should not be priced out of coverage (no medical underwriting).
-People must be able to afford coverage both when healthy and sick. - A small number of plan options that offer choice, but also allow small employers to easily understand the differences in plans and make applesto-apples comparisons of policies among health plans. - Reasonable rates.
-Rates charged should be reviewed and approved by the Texas Department of Insurance (TDI) to ensure they are reasonable in relation to benefits and properly reflect the reduced risk to carriers. - Coverage targeted to small employers with low-wage earners who would have the most difficulty affording coverage in the private market. - Flexibility for TDI to monitor Healthy Texas and make adjustments to improve the program.
+- Lower premiums.
+Actuarial projections show an average premium around \$200 per person per month with a range from \$135 to \$465. - Reduction in the wide variability in premiums charged to lower- and higher-risk groups.
+All groups will be charged rates closer to the average. - Health status will not be used to set premium rates (no medical underwriting).
+People need access to affordable coverage both when healthy and sick. - A small number of plan options that offer choice, but also allow small employers to easily understand the differences in plans and make applesto-apples comparisons of policies among health plans. - Reasonable rates.
+Rates charged will be reviewed and approved by the Texas Department of Insurance (TDI) to ensure they are reasonable in relation to benefits and properly reflect the reduced risk to carriers. - Coverage targeted to small employers with low-wage earners who have the most difficulty affording coverage in the private market. - Flexibility for TDI to monitor Healthy Texas and make adjustments to improve the program.